 Spirulina benefits every aspect of your body.
 Spirulina is incredibly rich in enzymes, which enhance digestion and amplify the absorption of all of the nutrients.
 Which include many vitamins essential to energy, such as iron and B vitamins.

 I personally notice an energy boost within an hour or so after taking it, which is why I prefer to take spirulina before 3 in the afternoon.
 Just like with cordyceps, I have actually noticed that if I take spirulina too late in the day it interferes with my sleep.

 Although I am certain there are other pure brands of sprirulina, Sari Foods is my favorite brand.
-You can purchase a 45-days supply (16 ounces) of Sari Foods brand spirulina for an almost 50% discount for just $26.00. on Amazon HERE.
-By the way, Sari Foods is the same brand I use for the unfortified nutritional yeast when I make my Energizing “B Tea” (a savory and delicious B-vitamin rich caffeine free tea).
+You can purchase a 45-days supply (16 ounces) of Sari Foods brand spirulina for an almost 50% discount for just $29.00.

 How to Make Spirulina Taste Better

-And finally, my secret for making spirulina taste more palatable is to mix it with lemon juice, cumin and cayenne pepper.
-I’m not going to claim this is my best-tasting recipe ever, but it should at least help you get the spirulina down 😉
+My secret for making spirulina taste more palatable is to mix it with lemon juice, cumin and cayenne pepper.
+I’m not going to claim this is my best-tasting recipe ever, but it should at least help you get the spirulina down.

 - Put all of the ingredients in a cup and use a fork to whisk until smooth.
 Drink at once.